Nursing

 Federal Education compliance statement

-Our Program has determined it meets Professional Licensure requirements in New Mexico.
-We have not yet determined whether it meets the requirements for all other states.
-If you intend to seek licensure outside of New Mexico, the UNM-Gallup Nursing Program recommends that you contact the Board of Nursing for that state to ensure the most up-to-date information regarding licensure.
+Our Program has determined that it meets Professional Licensure requirements in New Mexico, Arizona, Texas, Nevada, and Montana.
+In the State of California, associate degree holders must take a Microbiology course to meet their professional licensure requirements.
+We are still determining whether it meets the requirements for all other states.
+If you intend to seek licensure outside of New Mexico, the UNM-Gallup Nursing Program recommends that you check back here regularly for updates or contact us directly.

 ACEN-Seal-Color-Web.png